-Serious incidents at shelters certified pursuant to NYCRR Parts 491 or 900 need to be reported to the Division of Shelter Oversight and Compliance immediately via email or by telephone at the contact information listed above.
-Additionally, within three business days shelters must report serious incidents in the Shelter Management System (SMS) for all districts except for the New York City Department of Homeless Services (DHS), which can continue to report in their system of record.
+Serious incidents at shelters certified pursuant to NYCRR Parts 491 or 900 or at hotels or motels that provide emergency shelter need to be reported to the Division of Shelter Oversight and Compliance immediately via email or by telephone at the contact information listed above.
+Additionally, within three business days districts or shelters must report serious incidents in the Shelter Management System (SMS) for all districts except for the New York City Department of Homeless Services (DHS), which can continue to report in their system of record.
 It is the districts' responsibility to ensure that shelters are reporting all required serious incidents.